top of page

 What do you know about orthotics?
 Do you even know what they're for?

 So many of our customers could use an orthotic for a variety of reasons - but you just don't know how they work, how they should feel or what's the deal with them anyway.
 If your only experience with inserts for your shoe are Dr. Scholl's - we need to have a talk.
 What I usually tell people is that - most of this footwear stuff isn't hard - it's just not intuitive.
 Most of what people know about feet they learned on tv commercials - which sadly are about 50% bull.
 Orthotics allow you to keep some of the shoes you love and wear them without severe pain.
-There's no need to reinvent the wheel and start over with a whole shoe wardrobe just to accommodate a new foot issue.
+There's no need to reinvent the wheel and start over with a whole new shoe wardrobe just to accommodate a new foot issue.

 Keep reading and I'll try to answer almost all of your questions.